pagopa/technology-radar/radar/platforms-and-services/azure-cosmosdb.md

 ### Reference of usage in our organization

-We use Azure Cosmos DB in several applications, usually with SQL API.
+We utilize Azure Cosmos DB across multiple applications, predominantly employing the SQL API, which receives excellent support directly from the vendor.

 io-services-cms is an example of an application that reads and writes on a Cosmos DB using SQL API: